PrasannaNatarajan/Whatsapp_word_art/README.md

-# Whatsapp_word_art
+# Whatsapp Word Art

-Takes input as a whatsapp group's conversation
+## Input
+- WhatsApp group conversation

+## Output
-Gives a word art, where the size of font is proportional to the number of chats by a person
+- A Word-Art, where the _size of font_ is proportional to the _number of messages_ by a person

+## Note
-Note: It can only make the art out of the names you have saved in your contacts.
-It skips all "just numbers", to make the art look pretty
+- Only phone numbers that have saved names in your contacts will appear in the Word-Art.
+Unsaved numbers are skipped to make the art look pretty.

+## Dependencies
+- `pandas`
+- `matplotlib.pyplot`
+- `wordcloud`
+- `scipy.misc`

+## Usage
+- Install the Dependencies
+- Run the `.Whatsapp Art.ipynb` code in a [Jupyter](jupyter.org) notebook or in any python environment.

-### ToDo
+## ToDo
-- Choose better fonts and colors
+- Choose better fonts and colors!